Prismik/prismik.github.io/content/projects/slash/index.md

 {{< youtube id="j_yeXZJId94" >}}

 ## Dynamic footsteps
 One of the instances where I went down a rabbit hole was by adding dynamic footsteps that would produce different sounds based on the surface the feet interact with.
 My approach is quite simple: assign physical materials to my textures and objects, give the materials their associated sound and play them instead of a fixed sound baked in the animation.

 We start by creating a data asset containing the mappings of physical material and their associated sounds.
 We can decide to use raw wave assets, audio cues or metasounds.
 I have opted for metasounds because they allow better customization.
 Each `sfx` instance has a metasound blueprints which includes some randomization logic.
-We setup the values for the different footstep audios and shuffle them before playing the chosen sound with a random volume and pitch variation.
+We set up the values for the different footstep audios and shuffle them before playing the chosen sound with a random volume and pitch variation.

 {{< blueprint src="https://blueprintue.com/render/p5490m5o/" height="500px">}}

 This blueprint illustrates the randomization process that creates a sound that feels less repetitive.
 {.image-caption}

 Once we have finished with the mappings, we need a way to trigger custom notifies in our animations whenever a foot touches the ground.
-The naive approach is simply play the audio here, but it doesn't allow to change the sound based on the surfaces.
+The naive approach is simply play the audio here, but it doesn't allow us to change the sound based on the surfaces.
 In my case, the `PlaySound` notify is changed for a custom blueprint class called `BP_Footstep`.

 ![footstep-notify](images/footstep-notify.png)